SteelCompendium/data-bestiary-md/Demon Remasch.md

 - ✦ ≤11: 4 damage; the remasch teleports 2 squares
 - ★ 12–16: 7 damage; the remasch teleports 3 squares
+- ✸ 17+: 10 damage; the remasch teleports 5 squares

+**5 Malice**
-- ✸ 17+: 10 damage; the remasch teleports 5 squares 5 Malice: The remasch takes an adjacent creature with them when they teleport.
+The remasch takes an adjacent creature with them when they teleport.
 The creature appears in an unoccupied space adjacent to the remasch’s destination.

 **Grasping Shadow (3 Malice)**